 John Hunter, Council of Europe

-Since March 2020, the organisation has been using a cloud-based DMS, NetDocuments, to enable documents to be discovered, accessed and shared remotely from offices in more than 23 countries and by over 6,000 external users.
+Since March 2020, the Council of Europe has been using a cloud-based DMS, NetDocuments, to enable documents to be discovered, accessed and shared remotely from offices in more than 23 countries and by over 6,000 external users.
 The plan is to have all the users on the system by June 2021.

-Hunter says: “Brexit meant that our data was going to be stored in the UK, and so outside the EU, and we got slightly concerned about data protection issues.
+“Brexit meant our data was going to be stored in the UK, and so outside the EU, and we got slightly concerned about data protection issues,” says Hunter.

-“NetDocuments accelerated the process of rolling out [the system] from their German datacentre.
+“NetDocuments accelerated the process of rolling out [the system] from its German datacentre.
 We waited six months for that to get up and running, but I think we made the right choice at the time.
-For me, as IT director, I was a bit concerned that maybe the British government would change their data protection [regime], and we just felt it was much safer to store our data here [in the EU], after some legal advice.”
+As IT director, I was a bit concerned that maybe the British government would change its data protection [regime], and we just felt it was much safer to store our data here [in the EU], after some legal advice.”